-Pick and select the following chain.
-(Place the mouse pointer over any edge of the surface and right-click, then system will show IntentEdg tooltip.
-When tooltip appears, select the chain with left mouse pick.)
+Pick $\square$ and select the edge chain shown in figure below.
+(Tip: Place the mouse pointer over the edge of the surface and right-click repeatedly until IntentEdg tooltip appears.
+When the tooltip appears, select the chain with left mouse pick.)